Benefits Renewal Merge

 Excluding a Plan from the Comparison

-If there is a benefit plan you want to exclude from the calculations, click the Suppress From Presentation field located on the Benefits Plan record.
+If there is a benefit plan you want to exclude from the calculations, click the Suppress From Presentation drop-down list and select one of the following options.

 Running the Merge